Harold9568/Harold9568.github.io/_pages/about.md

 ------
 - 吉林省专利申请人合作网络特征的演化研究, 2020, _情报科学_, 孟婧,邱长波,**李浩浩** & 宋思雨
 - Words Meet Photos: How Image-text Thematic Consistency Effect Crowdfunding Success, **Haohao Li**, Luning Liu, 2024, _ICIS 2024 Conference Proceedings_
+- Information Strategy in Platform Competition, **Haohao Li**, Luning Liu, 2025, _PACIS 2025 Conference Proceedings_

 Working Paper
 ------
 - Does Emotional Consistency Matter?
 A Study of Profile Image and Narrative Text in the Loan-based Crowdfunding.
 With Weitao He, Luning Liu, Yuqiang Feng.
-Under Review
+R&R
 - How Funding Goal Shapes the Effectiveness of Emotional and Neutral Facial Expressions in Crowdfunding: A Construal Level Perspective.
 With Weitao He, Luning Liu.
 Under Review
 - Competing for attention: The role of visual complexity and facial emotional expressiveness in loan-based crowdfunding.
 With Jingwei Li, Luning Liu.
 Under Review
 - Understanding the role of prosocial behavior in accumulating entrepreneurial capital and facilitating entrepreneurial activities.
 With Weitao He, Luning Liu, Yuqiang Feng.
 With Editor
 - When Words Meet Photos: How Image-Text Thematic Consistency Affects Multimodal Communication Performance.
 With Jingwei Li, Xitong Li, Luning Liu.
 In Preparation
 - It Depends on Competition: The Value Difference Between Fact, Emotion, and Attractiveness.
 With Weitao He, Jia Hu, Luning Liu.
 In Preparation
 - Does Incongruence Matter?
 Gender and Age in Officer-Civilian Inter-actions.
 With Weitao He, Luning Liu.
 Under Review

 Conference Presentations
 ------
 - Does Incongruence Matter?
 Gender and Age in Officer-Civilian Inter-actions,” _American Society for Public Administration’s 2025 Annual Conference_, Washington, DC, 2025 (**Recipient of the Runner-Up Award for Best Student Paper** in the Section on Chinese Public Administration of ASPA)
 - Does Emotional Consistency Matter?
 A Study of Profile Image and Narrative Text in the Loan-based Crowd- funding”, with Weitao He, Luning Liu, and Yuqiang Feng. _CNAIS 2024_, Oct 2024, Tianjin, China; _CNIES 2024_, Oct 2024, Beijing, China
 - Words meet photos:  How Image-text Thematic Consistency Effect Crowdfunding Success”, with Luning Liu. _ICIS 2024_, Dec 2024, Bangkok, Thailand

 Academic Services
 ------